 Apart from working closely with the press, email is a big part of our marketing strategy at Realmac.
 In the afternoon at around 4pm (GMT), I sent out an email to most of our mailing list (~250,000 people).
 As we’re using Sendy and Amazon SES it took a few hours to send out the entire mailshot.
 Here’s the RapidWeaver 6 announcement email, notice the there’s just one big call to action button:

-The effects of sending the email campaign was immediate, the orders started streaming in, one every thirty seconds or less, it was absolutely jaw-dropping to watch.
-This is something you miss out on when you're on the App Store as you have to wait 24 hours before you know how many copies you've sold.
-Seeing the data live is very liberating (and the way it should be), here's a snapshot of the orders dashboard in Fastspring:
+The effects of sending the email campaign were immediate, the orders started streaming in, one every thirty seconds or less, it was absolutely jaw-dropping to watch.
+This is something you miss out on when you’re on the App Store as you have to wait 24 hours before you know how many copies you’ve sold.
+Seeing the data live is very liberating (and the way it should be), here’s a snapshot of the orders dashboard in Fastspring:

 Post Launch Numbers

 As you can probably tell already the sales were great, not to mention much better than I was expecting.
 I’ve included ten days of data in the chart.
 There’s a huge spike on the first day and then it halves after each day until levelling off, this is typical for a product launch.
 I always hate this part as I’m just waiting to see where it eventually levels out at.

 Exactly a week later I sent out another email to remind customers that RapidWeaver 6 was out.
 Sometimes people miss emails or just haven’t got around to buying the product, I like to think of these follow-up emails as a gentle nudge or friendly reminder.
 As you can see in the graph below this gave a nice little bump in sales.